buildkite/migration/docs/GHA.md

 The Buildkite Migration tool currently supports the following

 - `runs_on`: The `runs_on` key defines the type of machine that the job will run on.
 Within Buildkite, this is mapped to an agent targeting [tag](https://buildkite.com/docs/agent/v3/queues#targeting-a-queue) of `runs_on`.
 Note that jobs that target custom `tag` names will have a `queue` target of `default`.
 - `steps`: Steps that are defined for a particular `job`.
-Any `run` key is supported - and at present, any action that defines a `uses` attribute currently is not supported
+Any `run` key is supported - and at present, any action that defines a `uses` attribute currently is not supported.

 ## Unsupported properties